nickmqb/muon/README.md

 To stay up-to-date on Muon, consider [following me on Twitter](https://twitter.com/nickmqb).

-## Patreon

-Check out [Muon's Patreon page](https://www.patreon.com/nickmqb) if you'd like to support the project financially.
-If you can spare a few bucks a month, that would be very cool!

 ## Community

 To chat about Muon with other community members, join the [Muon Discord server](https://discord.gg/pbbhcvK).
 Note: this is a community run initiative.
 I (nickmqb) am not affiliated with the server, though I'll try to drop by from time to time.